What Small Businesses Need to Know

 Health care reform requires you to:

-- Report the value of your employees’ benefits on their annual W-2 form beginning with the 2012 forms.
+- Report the value of your employees’ benefits on their annual W-2 form.
 Some employers are exempt from this requirement for now, including employers who file less than 250 W-2s, multiemployer plans, health retirement account plans, and self-insured plans not subject to COBRA rules.

-- Starting in 2014, report your employees’ minimum essential coverage annually to the Internal Revenue Service.
+- Starting in 2015, report your employees’ minimum essential coverage annually to the IRS.
 Large employers with at least 50 full-time equivalent employees must file additional information about fulfilling their responsibilities.

 Do you offer your employees a B status plan under Hawaii’s Prepaid Health Care Act?
 If you do, state law requires you to provide coverage to your employees’ dependents and pay at least half of that coverage.
 If you don't offer a B status plan, you’re not required to offer dependent coverage.

-They can still get coverage by contacting us.
+Dependents can still get coverage by contacting us.
 We’ll help them choose a plan.
-They can also buy an HMSA plan in the Hawai‘i Health Connector, the state’s online health insurance marketplace.
-Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it in the Connector.
+They can also buy an HMSA individual plan in the on healthcare.gov.
+Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it on healthcare.gov.

-If you offer your employees family coverage, their dependents up to age 26 could get coverage under the family plan.
+If you offer your employees family coverage, dependents up to age 26 must be offered coverage as well.

-Remind your employees that health care reform requires almost everyone to get coverage by January 1, 2014, or pay a fine to the Internal Revenue Service.
-And no one will be turned down for coverage even if they have a serious health condition.
-So it’s important that everyone has coverage.
+Remind your employees that health care reform requires almost everyone to get coverage or pay a fine to the IRS.
+And no one will be turned down for coverage, even if they have a serious health condition.

 This information is based on HMSA’s review of the Affordable Care Act (ACA).
 This overview is intended for educational purposes only and should not be used as tax, legal, or compliance advice.